 This article discusses some thoughts about why, after 40 years, many issues advocated in the late 1990s have not yet been resolved.
 There are discussions about this on many groups.
 It causes division among those in the FASD world.
 Fetal Alcohol Spectrum Disorder (FASD) and Problem Fragmentation Posted July 31, 2018 | By csponline Facebook32TwitterGoogle+EmailLinkedInShare … Continue reading FASD Prevention: Why are we still struggling?

-The information for Day 89 is used with the permission of CanFASD - I encourage you to visit their webpage to download a copy of the PDF Document which includes references for each of the components.
-10 Fundamental components of FASD prevention from a women’s health determinants perspective The following ten fundamental components of FASD … Continue reading Day 89 of 99 Days to FASDay: 10 Fundamental Components of FASD Prevention
+The information for Day 89 is used with the permission of CanFASD - I encourage you to visit their webpage to download a copy of the PDF which includes references for each of the components.
+10 Fundamental components of FASD prevention from a women’s health determinants perspective The following ten fundamental components of FASD prevention emerged … Continue reading Day 89 of 99 Days to FASDay: 10 Fundamental Components of FASD Prevention

 One of the highlights of producing this 99 Day journey to FASDay is learning new information.
 There is so much to learn about FASD and there are so many organizations, families, caregivers, and groups sharing information freely.
 I continue to discover things I did not know through my research for this project.
 The International Charter on … Continue reading Day 41 of 99 Days to FASDay: Int’l Charter on FASD Prevention